 Your best portrait tripod is one that will serve you for a variety of portrait taking situations.
-You need it to work for family portrait poses as well as photography poses of individuals.
+You need it to work for standing family portrait poses, sitting poses of individuals, and maybe even at floor level for toddlers and babies.

 Whether you want to use it for other types of photography may affect your decision on which tripod is right for you.
 Looking at the characteristics you should consider for a portrait tripod is the best place to start.